-The Kate Foundation for Rett Syndrome Research is a 501(c)(3) nonprofit organization dedicated to raising awareness and funding to promote scientific research seeking the reversal of Rett Syndrome and the relief of Rett Syndrome symptoms.
+The Kate Foundation for Rett Syndrome Research is a 501(c)(3) nonprofit organization dedicated to raising funding for scientific research seeking the reversal of Rett Syndrome and the relief of Rett Syndrome symptoms.

 Funds raised by the Kate Foundation go to the Rett Syndrome Research Trust, a 501(c)(3) nonprofit organization intensively focused on the development of treatments and cures for Rett Syndrome and related MECP2 disorders.
-Since 2009, the Kate Foundation has raised almost $500,000 for this research.
+Since 2009, the Kate Foundation has raised over $650,000 for this research.

 Strengthened by the resolve of families suffering with Rett Syndrome and the determination of our own daughter, the Kate Foundation joins other Rett Syndrome fundraising entities around the world fighting to unlock the potential of our daughters by realizing a reversal of Rett Syndrome.